What is outdoor worship?

 Outdoor worship is all about discovering more of the wonder of God through the natural world that he has created and using what we find as a way in to worshipping God the creator.

-It isn’t about worshipping creation and it isn’t just about moving the services outside that we would normally hold in church.
+It is a place where people can gather who feel spiritually more at home outside than in a church building.
+It isn’t about worshipping creation and it isn’t about just moving the services outside that we would normally hold in church.